JavaScript (client wallets)

 // or

-sigResult = await francisWallet.sign(message);
+sigResult = francisWallet.sign(message);

 Where the full sigResult result is: